Certain BCS wavefunctions are quantum many-body scars

 For two specific choices of matrix $A$ and single-flavour case this observation was made in Ref. \cite{yang1990so} and the two SU$(2)$ groups were identified as spin and pseudo-spin.

-For both excitation types the maximum value of $J^{(j)}_3$ (and therefore of $J^{(j)}_1$ and $J^{(j)}_2$) is limited by $K/2$ from which we conclude that the largest representation we can have is of "spin" $K/2$ meaning the operator $\CO_j^\dagger$ can be applied the maximum of $K$ times to its respective on-site vacuum before producing a 0.
-Therefore the maximum number of on-site excitations of either type is $K$.
+For both excitation types the maximum value of $J^{(j)}_3$ is limited by $K/2$ hence the largest representation is of "spin" $K/2$ meaning the operator $\CO_j^\dagger$ can be applied to its respective on-site vacuum the maximum of $K$ times.
+Furthermore, the operators $(\CO_j)^K$ for different $A$ coincide up to a constant factor because $(\CO_j)^K$ transforms the unique state with the minimum spin into the unique state with the maximum spin and is thus unique itself.

-Note that $i$ and $j$ could also be $k_i$ and $k_j$ - indexes of the points in the momentum space.
-All the results we obtain in this work would apply if we made that substitution throughout, including all the Hamiltonian terms.